Small business owners can learn from the McDonald's business model of owning their own business real estate.

-As anyone that's watched "The Founder" knows, McDonald's isn't just a fast-food chain but also a brilliant $30 billion real-estate company.
+As anyone who's watched The Founder knows, McDonald's isn't just a fast-food chain but also a brilliant $30 billion real estate company.
 Part of its long-term success comes from a simple formula that goes beyond serving consistent products across thousands of restaurants around the world.
-A big part of its profitability comes from the fact that it owns the land and buildings at most of its locations – and its franchisees pay McDonald's rent.
+A big part of its profitability is that it owns the land and buildings at most of its locations – and its franchisees pay McDonald's rent.

 One of the most recognizable brands on the planet makes a lot of money by owning commercial real estate.
 Entrepreneurs who sell food, manufacture consumer goods, rent hotel rooms or run practically any other type of business can follow the lead of McDonald's and use commercial real estate ownership as a pathway to build their wealth and secure a better retirement.
 This article outlines multiple strategies on how small business owners can grow their wealth with real estate and even become mini land barons.

-Stop paying rent (to other people)
+1. You'll stop paying rent (to other people).

 One immediate benefit from buying your commercial property is that you no longer pay rent – at least not to your former landlord.
-Once you own the property, you will be responsible for a monthly mortgage payment, but this money will go toward building your wealth, not that of a landlord.
+Once you own the property, you will be responsible for a monthly mortgage payment, but this money will go toward building your wealth, not a landlord's.
 I have represented many business owners whose monthly mortgage payments were less than what they were paying in rent – often with larger and better space.

-If you sell your business but retain ownership of the building in which it operates, you completely “turn the tables” and become a landlord yourself.
+If you sell your business but retain ownership of the building in which it operates, you completely turn the tables and become a landlord yourself.
 Whoever buys your business ends up not only paying you for the value of the business but also pays rent to you as the business continues to operate.
 Buying a property now can create an income stream that lasts into and beyond your retirement.

-Flexibility when the time comes to sell
+4. You'll have flexibility when the time comes to sell.

 The ideal scenario when selling a business is to receive a cash offer that pays a fair market value for the company you have created.
 However, when it comes to selling a small business, sometimes it's not that clean and easy, particularly if you want to pass your business down to the next generation of your family.
 Perhaps your children can't afford fair market value, or you want to offer them financing that will enable them to pay over time.
 If you own your building and receive regular rent payments as part of the purchase agreement, it will make this financial transition easier and give flexibility to the seller.
 Alternatively, you could sell your business and continue renting your property to that buy – or sell the building.